Reviewer: Michael Keith

 This volume fills an important gap in knowledge about the D-Day operations, and as such it may appeal to Military and Aviation Historians, while aviation enthusiasts of all persuasions and aviation modellers may also find it of use and interest.

-On a Rating Scale where 1: Very Poor, 10: Excellent, I would give it a 3.
+On a Rating Scale where 1: Very Poor, 10: Excellent, I have given this book a 6.